dnanderson/ECE6530_project/README.md

 code to generate the sound.
 Examine it if further insight is needed on how the bell sound is generated.

+BellSound4_3.m

+This code implements the following functions that are not included in the general MATLAB license: bellenv.m - used in question 4.1 bell.m - used in question 4.2 plotspec.m - part of dsp first toolbox, instructions for downloading given in S-7 section below spectgr.m - part of dsp first toolbox, instructions for downloading given in S-7 section below

+Code is able to run as long as the functions mentioned above are added to the environment path or are included in the project folder.

+   file uses: This file explores the effects that different carrier and modulating frequencies have on a sound and includes some comments about the effects that different parameters have on the frequency spectrum of said sounds.

+BellComments4_4.m

+This code implements the following functions that are not included in the general MATLAB license: bellenv.m - used in question 4.1 bell.m - used in question 4.2

+Code is able to run as long as the funcitons mentioned above are added to the environement path or are included in the project folder.

+   file uses: This file further explores the effects that different carrier and modulating frequencies have on a generated sound and includes some comments about the effects that different parameters have on the frequency spectrum of said sounds.

 ## S-7: Spectrograms of AM and FM Signals
 ### Derek Anderson